BramNH/kawasaki-gear-indicator/README.md

 ## Hardware used
 - **Arduino Nano**;
 - **MC33660**: *IC that converts the two line UART (Tx/Rx) of the Arduino to the single bi-directional K-line, and vice-versa;*
+- **W2812B LED strip**: *LED strip with individually adressable RGB LEDs that is powered from 5V;*
 - **FWY-C-4F-B Connector**: *Male KDS connector, I found a cheap one on [AliExpress](https://nl.aliexpress.com/item/1005002438381284.html?spm=a2g0o.order_list.order_list_main.5.186f79d26YG6rV&gatewayAdapt=glo2nld).*

+### Diagram
+The diagram will be included later.
+Some notes:
+- The W2812B LED strip can be powered from the 5V output of the Arduino Nano, this is possible since only 7 LEDs are used, limiting the current draw.
+It is still better to power the Arduino Nano and W2812B LED strip from an external power source (12v bike battery).